Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Competitive equilibria and welfare theorems

-is necessary for \eqref{eq:cond_CE_EUM}, and thus also for an equilibrium allocation $\mathbf X$ with nontrivial $\mathbf X_S,\mathbf X_T$ to exist.
-In the limiting case $b \downarrow a$, \eqref{eq:cond-CE-2} fails because the right-hand side converges to $1$ and the left-hand side is less than $1$.
-Hence, with a constant aggregate endowment $X$, there is no competitive equilibrium $(\mathbf X,Q)$ with nontrivial $\mathbf X_S,\mathbf X_T$.

 A full understanding of competitive equilibria for the general mixed case is not yet available.
-The next subsection focuses on homogeneous risk-seeking EU agents, for whom we can explicitly construct the equilibrium from any initial endowment vector.
+The next subsection focuses on homogeneous risk-seeking EU agents, where we can provide full understanding.
+We can then explicitly construct the equilibrium from any initial endowment vector.